-88 Marlborough was built ca. 1872-1873 as the home of Susan Cabot (Jackson) Jackson, the widow of iron manufacturer Charles Jackson, Jr. Prior to his death in July of 1871, they had lived at 200 Beacon.
+88 Marlborough was built in 1872 by Grimes & Murray, carpenters, for Susan Cabot (Jackson) Jackson, the widow of iron manufacturer Charles Jackson, Jr.

 Susan Jackson purchased the land for 88 Marlborough on September 7, 1871, from Miss Ann Wainwright Davis.
 It was the eastern 34 feet of a 60 foot wide lot; Ann Davis previously had sold the western 36 feet and it became part of the land on which 90 Marlborough would be built.
 The 60 foot parcel had been part of a 220 foot parcel that Henry Lee, Jr., and Jonathan Amory Davis, Ann Davis’s father, had purchased from the Commonwealth of Massachusetts on November 14, 1863.
 J. Amory Davis died in May of 1865 and his interest was inherited by his daughter.
 On October 6, 1865, she transferred her interest in the eastern 160 feet to Henry Lee, and he transferred his interest in the western 60 feet to her.

-Sarah Jackson’s three three unmarried children – Charles Cabot Jackson, a stockbroker, Marian Cabot Jackson, and Francis (Frank) Jackson, a stockbroker – lived with her.
-Her fourth child, Susan Cabot Jackson, had married in January of 1867 to Rev. George McKean Folsom, pastor of the Unitarian Church in Dedham.
+By 1873, Sarah Jackson had made 88 Marlborough her home.
+She previously had lived at 200 Beacon, where Charles Jackson, Jr., had died in July of 1871.
+Their three three unmarried children – Charles Cabot Jackson, a stockbroker, Marian Cabot Jackson, and Francis (Frank) Jackson, a stockbroker – lived with her.
+Their fourth child, Susan Cabot Jackson, had married in January of 1867 to Rev. George McKean Folsom, pastor of the Unitarian Church in Dedham.
 Susan (Jackson) Folsom had died in March of 1871.